oliverloops/expo-mastra/README.md

 ### Full deployment

-I'm currently publishing from Xcode directly instead of using EAS.
+~~I'm currently publishing from Xcode directly instead of using EAS.~~ I'm using EAS now.

 1. `npx expo export -p ios` and `eas deploy`
 2. Set the generated origin in the `app.json`'s `origin` field.
 Ensure no generated value is in `expo.extra.router.origin`.